microsoft/ptvsd/CONTRIBUTING.md

 provided by the bot.
 You will only need to do this once across all repos using our CLA.

 ### Prerequisites
-Use the [test_requirements.txt](test_requirements.txt) file to install the packages needed to run tests:
+Use [test_requirements.txt](test_requirements.txt) file to install the packages needed to run tests:
 ```console
 pip install -r test_requirements.txt
 ```